r1cc4rdo/cardin/README.md

 * ```webservice/requestws.js``` contains the ```execute``` function to call them, and
 * ```config.js``` and ```constants.js``` have useful definitions and defaults.

-I cannot test any other endpoints since than those covered above since I don't have the corresponding device.
-If you successfully verify others, send a [pull request](https://github.com/r1cc4rdo/cardin/pulls)!
+Most endpoints cannot be tested without access to the corresponding device.
+Should you verify any other, send a [pull request](https://github.com/r1cc4rdo/cardin/pulls)!

 ## Links
 * [Cardin website](https://www.cardin.it)